hyperledger/indy-hipe/text/0028-wire-message-format/README.md

                         "properties": {
                             "encrypted_key": {
                                 "type": "string",
                                 "description": "The key used for encrypting the ciphertext.
-If authcrypt mode is used this field contains the authcrypted cek concatenated with the sender_verkey and the nonce (authcrypt_cek|sender_verkey|nonce) which is then anoncrypted and base64url encoded.
-If anoncrypt mode is used this field contains the cek anoncrypted and then base64URL encoded" },
+This is also referred to as a cek"
+                            },
                             "header": {
                                 "type": "object",